You have just fired up your grill for an afternoon barbeque and you’ve found, to your disappointment, that the grill isn’t working properly.

 Tips:

-- If you don’t have a leak, chances are you need to release the back pressure built up in your regulator.
+- If you don’t have a leak, chances are you need to release the back pressure built up in your propane regulator.

 - Check to see if it looks like you have any leaks around the nozzle of your propane tank.

-Issue #3: Gas Regulator is Frozen
+3. Gas Regulator is Frozen

 Even though your regulator keeps freezing up, it doesn’t necessarily have anything to do with cold weather.
 It is usually a sign that it’s humid outside.

-The vapors inside a regulator are very cold so it is normal for condensation to build up inside the grill’s regulator.
+The vapors inside a regulator are very cold, so it is normal for condensation to build up inside the grill’s regulator.

 Once you start to heat your BBQ on high, the cold gas line inside the regulator meets with humidity and causes the regulator to freeze.